gunjan1909/react-stream-chatapp/README.md

 #### TO DO:

 - Add proper comments in all files for understanding the workflow and review project structure
-- Renew env variables and api keys with new account
+- Renew env variables and api keys with new stream account once expired